Finite approximation of free groups I: the $F$-inverse cover problem: Inverse monoids

-What can we say about the gap between these two problems?
-As already mentioned, the truth of the pointlike conjecture for inverse monoids follows from Ash's result on inevitable labellings of graphs.
-The construction in Ash's paper is quite involved and the groups constructed there are not very well traceable.
-However, in \cite{AS} it has been shown that the expansion $Q^{\mathbf{Ab}_p}$ of an $A$-generated group $Q$ witnesses the pointlike sets of the inverse monoid $M(Q)$ and therefore is able to verify the pointlike conjecture for inverse monoids.
-For any prime $p$, the so-called \emph{universal $p$-expansion} $Q^{\mathbf{Ab}_p}$ of $Q$ is the largest $A$-generated expansion $R$ of $Q$ with kernel of $R\twoheadrightarrow Q$ an elementary Abelian $p$-group.
+As shown in~\cite{AS}, the expansion $H=Q^{\mathbf{Ab}_p}$ of an $A$-generated group $Q$ witnesses the pointlike sets of the inverse monoid $M$ ($Q$ in relation to $M$ as in Lemma~\ref{lem:MMexpansion}) and therefore the pointlike conjecture for inverse monoids is verified; in particular $H=Q^{\mathbf{Ab}_p}$ satisfies condition \eqref{eq:pointlike pairs1}.
+For any prime $p$, the so-called \emph{universal $p$-expansion} $Q^{\mathbf{Ab}_p}$ of $Q$ is the largest $A$-generated expansion $R\twoheadrightarrow Q$ whose kernel is an elementary Abelian $p$-group.
 This expansion can be obtained by the construction in~\eqref{eq:expansion of Q}, except that the $E$-group $G$ used there is replaced with the free $E$-generated Abelian group of exponent $p$ (which is the $|E|$-fold direct product of cyclic groups of order $p$), in fact a very transparent group.
-Sufficient for the verification the pointlike conjecture is an $E$-group which reflects the structure of the Cayley graph $\mQ$ of $Q$ in a very weak sense: the graph spanned by the content of a word over $\til{E}$ which forms a path $u\longrightarrow v$ requires only a \textsl{connected component} containing $u$ and $v$.
-From this point of view, it seems to be justified to say that the gap between the pointlike problem for inverse monoids and the $F$-inverse cover problem is huge, indeed.}
+Sufficient for the verification of the pointlike conjecture is an $E$-group which reflects the structure of the Cayley graph $\mQ$ of $Q$ in a very weak sense: the graph spanned by the content of a word over $\til{E}$ which forms a path $u\longrightarrow v$ requires only a \textsl{connected component} containing $u$ and $v$.
+The enormous effort we require in the remainder of the paper to construct an expansion $H$ of $Q$ that satisfies the seemingly innocent, additional condition $[u_1]_H=[v]_H=[u_2]_H$ in \eqref{eq:Fcover}, indicates that the gap between the pointlike problem for inverse monoids and the $F$-inverse cover problem may indeed be huge.

-{As already mentioned, Henckell and Rhodes considered Problem~\ref{problem:Finverse} as a ``stronger form'' of the pointlike conjecture for inverse monoids.
+As already mentioned, Henckell and Rhodes considered Problem~\ref{problem:Finverse} as a ``stronger form'' of the pointlike conjecture for inverse monoids.
 On the other hand, in the last sentence of their paper they wrote: ``We do not necessarily believe [the $F$-inverse cover problem] has an affirmative answer.''
 So, in contrast to what is often reported, Henckell and Rhodes did not really conjecture that every finite inverse monoid does admit a finite $F$-inverse cover, but rather seem to have been undecided about this question.
-In fact, they seem to have had some feeling that the $F$-inverse cover problem might be hard.}
+In fact, they seem to have had some feeling that the $F$-inverse cover problem might be hard.